-If you want to be more flexible, you can provide different types of benefit for different employees based on their requirements or preferences.
+If you want to be more flexible, you can provide different types of benefits for different employees based on their requirements or preferences.

 #1 Portable Medical Benefits Scheme (PMBS)

-Under the Portable Medical Benefits Scheme, you need to make additional contributions to at least 20% of your local employees’ MediSave Account every month.
+Under the Portable Medical Benefits Scheme, you need to make additional MediSave contributions for at least 20% of your local employees every month.
 The contributions should be at least 1% of an employee’s gross monthly salary, subject to a minimum amount of $16 each month.